DutchProg/Roostermakers/README.md

 --------------------------------------------------------------------------------------------
 The loop tuner function will loop trough the different algoritm's

-looper.loop_tuner(ac_ac, ac_emp, stud_stud, stud_emp, run_time)
+**looper.loop_tuner(ac_ac, ac_emp, stud_stud, stud_emp, run_time)**

-The arguments of the loper function are: activity_with_activity, activity_into_empty, student_with_student,student_into_empty, run_time
+The arguments of the loper function are:

-activity_with_activity ,activity_into_empty, student_with_student,student_into_empty: These are the variables that will determine the amount of ineffective changes one switch function will make before it will switch to the next one.
+- activity_with_activity, activity_into_empty, student_with_student, student_into_empty: These are the variables that will determine the amount of ineffective changes one switch function will make before it will switch to the next one.
 We noticed that using a higher number for the student switches is more effective.

-run_time: this is the total runtime of the program, note that when the runtime is too low to finish the amount of switches with no change, it will divide the runtime between the switch algo'equally.
+- run_time: this is the total runtime of the program, note that when the runtime is too low to finish the amount of switches with no change, it will divide the runtime between the switch algo'equally.

 #### Visualisation